Skip to main content

 flapi.yaml

-project_name: powerbi-api
+project-name: powerbi-api

 connections: